crashtestjustin/to-do-app/README.md

 - create folder views
 - expand/collapse capability for custom folders
 - styling updates for remaining buttons and text areas and forms + expand/collapse dynamic icons
+- confirm folder item is being removed from object arrays when removed from navigation pane

 Add on